-University of British Columbia, Okanagan campus
+University of British Columbia Okanagan

-September 2021
+September 2023

 This handbook is produced by the Biology Graduate Program Committee.
-It is designed to summarize basic information about the Biology Graduate Program to assist you throughout the course of your time here.
+It summarizes basic information about the Biology Graduate Program to assist you throughout the course of your time here.
 Please let us know if there is additional information you would like to see in this guide or format changes that would make it easier to use.
 The information in this handbook is subject to change.
-Please contact the Biology Graduate Program Coordinator for any updates.
+Please contact the Associate Head Graduate Studies for Biology for any updates.